code-423n4/2023-04-eigenlayer/README.md

 <a name="scope"/></a>
 # Scope

-*List all files in scope in the table below (along with hyperlinks) -- and feel free to add notes here to emphasize areas of focus.*

 | Contract | SLOC | Purpose | Libraries used |
 | ----------- | ----------- | ----------- | ----------- |